CyberAgentAILab/EBPMDB/docs/document210.md

 -

 ## 書誌情報
-- Iizuka, T., & Shigeoka, H. Is Zero a Special Price?
-Evidence from Child Healthcare.
-American Economic Journal: Applied Economics. https://doi.org/10.1257/app.20210184, forthcoming
+- Iizuka, T., & Shigeoka, H. (forthcoming).
+[Is Zero a Special Price?
+Evidence from Child Healthcare](https://www.aeaweb.org/articles?id=10.1257/app.20210184&&from=f#:~:text=We%20test%20the%20presence%20of,increasing%20inappropriate%20use%20of%20antibiotics.). *American Economic Journal: Applied Economics*.